Episode: Goodbye to Bloo

 Combine flour, baking soda, salt, and cinnamon in a medium bowl.

-In a stand mixer on medium speed, beat the butter and agave nectar until light and fluffy, 2-3 minutes.
+In a stand mixer on medium speed, beat the butter and imitation honey until light and fluffy, 2-3 minutes.
 Add the egg and vanilla and mix well.
 Gradually add the dry ingredients and mix until combined.
 Stir in the chocolate chips.

 Drop dough by ¼ cupfuls, 2 inches apart, onto a parchment-lined cookie sheet.
 Flatten the cookies slightly.